Yandex Cloud

 }

-2. In the command line, change to the folder where you edited the configuration file.
+2. In the terminal, navigate to the directory where you edited the configuration file.

 3. Make sure the configuration file is correct using this command: